You are viewing a story from harrypotterfanfiction.com

 And so my days were spent trying to fend off not only Cormac’s completely unwelcome advances, but also Ginny’s persistent nagging.
 As a result, I spent my days rushing through the corridors in case I saw him, scoffing my meals so I didn’t need to be in the great hall for longer than necessary and spending more and more time in my dorm, instead of the common room.
 However unfortunately for me I shared some classes with Cormac, but at least it was just charms and ancient runes.
 I made sure that I arrived for class at the very last moment and then hurried out of the class the very second the class was over, ignoring the looks that he was giving me throughout lessons.

-It was a totally cowardly tactic, but I really was not good at relationship talk.
+I'll admit, it was a totally cowardly tactic, but I really was not good at relationship talk.
 Especially one where you have to say, yes I know we kissed, but I was drunk and I only did it to make another guy jealous, so no I really don’t want to go out with you.
 I really didn’t think there was a nice way to say that and so I went for the avoid and hope they go away tactic instead.

 I bolted down my dinner yet again, feeling sick as I rammed the food quickly down my throat.
 I was really getting fed up with hiding and was completely blaming Cormac for it.
 Yes, I should have spoken to him by now, but if he would stop being such a full on stalker then I really wouldn’t have to hide.